ehy/swfput-wp/readme.txt

 	the video players of providers such as YouTube or Vimeo.
 	SWFPut is for video files which are accessible by URL, whether hosted at your site or off-site.
-	The administrative setup form provides two media lists: one offers media files (.flv, .mp4) that you upload with the WordPress 'Add Media' feature, and one offer media files (.flv, .mp4) that are found in a search under the "uploads" directory
+	The setup form provides two media lists: one offers media files (.flv, .mp4) that you can upload with the WordPress 'Add Media' feature, and one offer media files (.flv, .mp4) that are found in a search under the "uploads" directory
-	(this allows you upload media files without using the WordPress PHP upload, which might has a size limit too low for audio/visual material).
+	(this allows you upload media files without using the WordPress PHP upload, which might have a size limit too low for audio/visual material).
 Of course, a URL may be placed directly in a text input field.